Hey Chicago! I'm super excited about this event next month. Come join us!

 I’ve done a lot of critiquing, and I am most effective at character development, dialogue, setting, overall structure, plot untangling, and identifying even the smallest inconsistencies in all of the above.
 I have a sharp eye for typos, so I’ll definitely spot them, but I won’t hold them against you.
 Because when you’ve written upwards of 80,000 words, there are bound to be some typos.
 The only real deal breaker for me is voice.
 I want a manuscript with personality for days.
 Everything else, even a crazy messy plot, can be fixed during Pitch Wars, but a strong voice and a solid concept need to be there to begin with.

 So what exactly does Pitch Wars entail?
 A LOT of work.
-Last year, my mentor (ultimate plot wizard Kellye Garrett) basically said, “I love your MS!
-We gotta change everything.”
-We blew up the center of the plot and I rewrote the first two-thirds.
-So, I’ll be looking for a mentee who is open to making changes, even big changes, if necessary.
-If you think your manuscript is perfect already, or if you have a long list of things you absolutely will not change about it, no matter the reason, then I may not be the girl for you.
+When I was a mentee, I wound up rewriting about ⅔ of the entire manuscript during the contest.
+My awesome mentee from last year, Ernie, scrapped 2 entire subplots and restructured his whole book.
+So I know big-time overhauls are possible, and I’ll be looking for a mentee who is open to making major changes if necessary.
+If you think your manuscript is perfect already, or if you have a long list of things you absolutely will not change about it (no matter the reason) then I may not be the girl for you.
 I want to work with someone open-minded, someone humble and cool and, preferably, someone who will get my obscure music references**.
 A good sense of humor is important.
 But most importantly, I want a mentee who is willing to work hard.
 Otherwise, this amazing opportunity won’t help you.
 That being said, it’s supposed to be fun.
 And it will be!
 Inside jokes galore!